ianfore/federated-analysis/README.md

 $ ./runMe_nontopmed.sh analyze
 ```

+4. This will generate a report that is printed to standard output.

 # Intersection of co-occurrence and pathology

 1. Change directory to the top-level directory of the repository.